open-component-model/ocm/examples/make/README.md

 The template projects is managed with *make*.
-It can be used to create new versions (patch, minor, major) and to build a component version that can later be by the OCM tool set on the client side to import new versions in a customer environment.
+It can be used to create new versions (patch, minor, major) and to build a component version that can later be by the OCM toolset on the client side to import new versions in a customer environment.